 Obviously, this can vary widely depending on a variety of factors, particularly age.
 If you’re younger, this is a more common average mile time.
 If you’re older, then you might run a little bit slower.

-Obviously, elite runners can finish a mile a lot faster.
-Currently, the world record for men is 3:43:13 for one mile.
+Elite runners can finish a mile a lot faster.
+Currently, the world record for men is 3:43.13 for one mile.
 Men competing professionally will have a similar time that is definitely under 4 minutes.
+We hear a lot about the 4:00 mile, but most runners don’t realize what an exclusive club it is.
+Worldwide each year, fewer than 50 athletes run their first 4:00 mile.
+75% of them will never repeat the accomplishment.

-The world record for women is 4:12:56, and any female competing professionally will have a similar time that is likely under 4:30.
-Competitive college and high school athletes will have similar times to the current world records.
+The world record for women is 4:12.56, and any female competing professionally will have a similar time that is likely under 4:30.

 A good rule of thumb is under 4 minutes a mile for men and under 5 minutes a mile for women is really, really fast!
 And the more competitive a runner, the farther he or she will be under that time.